dotnet/dotnet-docker/samples/unit-testing-in-container.md

 You can use Docker to run your unit tests in an isolated environment using the [.NET Core SDK Docker image](https://hub.docker.com/_/microsoft-dotnet-core-sdk/).
 This is useful if your development and production environments don't match, like, for example, Windows and Linux, respectively.
 There are a few ways to run unit tests in containers, which are demonstrated in this document.

-[Containerized build](containerized-build.md) is a similar scenario and relies on similar patterns.
+[Building in a container](build-in-container.md) is a similar scenario and relies on similar patterns.

 This document uses the [tests](complexapp/tests) that are part of [complexapp](complexapp).
 The instructions assume that you are in the [complexapp](complexapp) directory.